 If it is a pendant and too long, see if you can swap the chain for a shorter one (we regularly do this, and vice versa if the chain is too short, for customers).

 Round or Sweetheart Necklines

 A rounded or sweetheart neckline will call for a shorter necklace, with a more rounded shape.

-Equally, not wearing a necklace at all with a strapless dress is just as effective but try, instead, going fancy with the earrings.
+Equally, omitting to wear a necklace with a strapless dress is really effective but, if you do this try, instead, with going with some fancy earrings.

 5. Consider Your Hair